 There are specific Christmas-related words and phrases that we tend to hear only around the holidays.
 That makes them the perfect candidates for a holiday buzzword game.

 All you and your employees need to do is to sign in to Zoom (or whichever platform you prefer), pick a holiday buzzword, and when you hear your buzzword, you need to do “something”.

 This usually means taking a shot upon hearing the buzzword.
 Of course, if you don’t think such drinking is appropriate, you may decide on a different activity.
 Let’s say an attendee has chosen “snow” as their buzzword.
 Each time they hear the word “snow” during the party, they need to do a short dance, take a shot, or do whichever activity you settle on.

-Finally, you need to decide how to approach this - for instance, will you listen to some carols or famous Christmas songs?
+Finally, you need to decide how to approach this - for instance, will you listen to some Christmas carols or famous holiday songs?
 Will you watch a movie?
 Perhaps you’ll just chat?
 In other words, you need to determine the context which will help attendees eventually get exposed to their buzzword.